 - Remove it from the heat, and slowly incorporate the eggs into the hot spicy milk.
 Whisk constantly to avoid the egg curdle.

 - Stir in the vanilla extract and the alcohol of your choice (dark rum).

-- Pour into a medium mixing bowl, and let it in the refrigerator to chill for at least an hour.
+- Pour into a medium mixing bowl.
+Allow getting to room temperature, then transfer to the refrigerator for at least 1 hour. a

-You can also add rum extract instead, to make it alcohol-free.
+You can also add rum extract instead, to make it alcohol-free and kid-friendly.

 How do we calculate the nutrition info?

 These nutrition facts listed are determined using nutrition information from the USDA Food Database.
 Our nutrition facts are accurate, but if you are using different products, please make your calculations.
 Net carb count is calculated by subtracting both fiber and sugar alcohols because they don’t raise blood sugar.